I want the whole world to know my name

-- Beatrice and Fredrick have both separately made comments implying that they were molested as children by, respectively, and older neighbor and a priest.
+- Beatrice and Frederick have both separately made comments, which imply that they were molested as children.
+Beatrice by an older neighbor, and Frederick by a priest.

 - Peepers, unbeknownst to the Bellacourts, was adopted by a family of American Indians.
 Subverted, in that it would mean nothing to them except, perhaps, an excuse to pay him even less.

 - In "Pageant," Lillian's win is spoiled when Hortense dumps a bucket of—not blood, but feces—on her head, a la Carrie.

-- In "Rejects Beach," Beatrice snaps out of her Emotional Regression state to realize she's starring in Thomas Edison's stag film "The Wizard of Ahhhhhh's" and escapes, crying "There's no place like my house!"
+- In "Rejects Beach," Beatrice snaps out of her Emotional Regression state, to realize that she is starring in Thomas Edison's stag film "The Wizard of Ahhhhhh's" and escapes, crying "There's no place like my house!"

 - Tantrum Throwing: Lillian has a massive Trash the Set/Flipping the Table meltdown in the opening moments of the aptly-named "Lillian's Birthday."
 It's apparentally the norm for her birthday.

 - Those Two Guys: The two Irish American police officers.

 - What the Hell Is That Accent?: Peepers.
-His origin story is that he was abandoned by his "white alcoholic parents" en route to the California Gold Rush, adopted by an American Indian tribe, but talks like a constipated Inspector Clouseau.
+His origin story is that he was abandoned by his "white alcoholic parents" en route to the California Gold Rush, and adopted by an American Indian tribe.
+His accent resembles a constipated Inspector Clouseau.